-- Ensure that food and nutrition is taught at an appropriate level throughout each key stage. - Identify food and nutrition links to different subject areas. - Addressed through different teaching methods; leading by example, staff training, visitors to the classroom, resources etc. - Monitoring of the pupils learning. - EYFS pupils are taught about healthy eating daily and fruit is available for them in the classrooms. - The school nurse delivers sessions on living a healthy lifestyle, fluoride brushing scheme, and the Life Education Caravan delivers annual sessions to pupils and parents/carers etc
+- Ensure that food and nutrition is taught at an appropriate level throughout each key stage. - Identify food and nutrition links to different subject areas. - Addressed through different teaching methods; leading by example, staff training, visitors to the classroom, resources etc. - Monitoring of the pupils learning. - EYFS pupils are taught about healthy eating daily and fruit is available for them in the classrooms. - Staff deliver sessions on living a healthy lifestyle, fluoride brushing scheme, and annual sessions to pupils and parents/carers etc